How to Prepare for Your Video Conference Mediation

 The world is changing at warp speed these days and it is critical for you to do the necessary homework so it doesn’t pass you by.
 With even the Supreme Court of the United States using video conferencing along with courts throughout the land, we are perhaps gaining an insight of things to come.
 If you haven’t dug into some of the dos and don’t of remote conferencing, here are a few tips that I strongly suggest you consider before the mediation even takes place.

 - Know Your Technology: It so happens that I have gotten comfortable with Zoom.
 That doesn’t mean that I am recommending it.
-It just so happens it works well for me and seems to emulate the in person mediation experience.
+It works well for me and seems to emulate the in-person mediation experience.
 For example, it provides breakout rooms wherein I can talk to the parties separately or I can elect to address them together.
 At first, it took me a little time to figure out how to do that.
 Whichever platform you choose, read the on-line tutorials, practice with friends or colleagues, and understand the various options that are available.
 Zoom provides the opportunity to share documents, or chat, and a host of other items that might work well for you.

 - Ask for a Practice Run with Your Mediator the day before with all Counsel: Your clients may be wary of the process.
 Nothing will defeat the chance of a successful outcome more than a technical snafu.
 There will be a loss of confidence in the process and ultimately a failed result.